 As I watch her, cartwheeling down the street, sometimes I wonder if she’s ever coming back.
 I’m always more confident than not that she is but after 10 minutes alone with my boys I’d understand if she didn’t.

 I only have a few weeks left in my month off from school.
 I hope to get a couple more posts in before June.
 Spend time grilling, fixing up the house and binge watching Netflix.
 On June 1st I return to Richmond to start a 3-month program at The Martin Agency called The Kitchen.
 More creatives from around the country gathering together to do creative stuff.
 Another group of ridiculously talented strangers to mesh with, another large chunk of time being away from my family, and another step toward figuring my life out.

 I find myself once again more excited than nervous about what’s coming.
 This time I’m less worried about leaving my family.
-I know they’ll be fine.
-There will always be moments but we will get through them like we always do.
-I’ve added an new lock to one of our bathrooms giving my wife an additional sanctuary.
-My boys know I’m always coming back so the leaving is less painful (It still sucks though) and I married the best woman for this adventure.
+I know they’ll be okay.
+There will always be moments, but we will get through them like we always do.
+I’ve added a new lock to one of our bathrooms giving my wife an additional sanctuary.
+My boys know I’m always coming back so leaving is less painful (It still sucks though) and I married the best woman for this adventure.

 This site is insufficient to express my gratitude towards everyone that has supported me this past year.
 What I’m doing is not possible without your love and encouragement.
 You saw someone that had an opportunity to turn his life upside down and not only gave me the push I needed you grabbed my hand and sprinted off the cliff with me.
 I can never fully repay your kindness and generosity.
 I can only promise to spend my life making the most of this opportunity.

 A special thank you to my wife: